Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Main subroutines are moldyn, realteil, p3m_perform, and Gopen graphic packages.

 The simulation run is utilized in terms of MPI and FFTW3 packages, and PDF's of Ref.
 1 are shown with figures.
+We can see the occurence of charge inversion by looking at sharp peaks in charge distribution functions around the macroions.

 In the articles (Refs.
-1-5), the figures are illustrated partly in color pictures.
+1-5), the figures are best illustrated, partly in color pictures.

 ## References ##